 Suitable for vegetarians, vegans, and Halal

-1 unpacked cup of dark muscovado weighs about 2 ounces less than a cup that is packed
+One unpacked cup of dark muscovado weighs about 2 ounces less than a packed cup.

-Can be substituted by table sugar in recipes; use an equal amount of firmly packed measure of muscovado & slightly reduce liquid content by 1 to 2 Tbsp
+It can be used as a substitute for table sugar in recipes; use an equal amount of firmly packed measure of muscovado and slightly reduce liquid content by one to two tablespoons.

 In coffee, on hot cereals, and over French toast